icepaq/RunCommandAPIEndpoint/README.md

 Be able to run commands on a server remotely through a REST API.
 Convienient for automation and managing several servers.

 ## Before Running
 - Set up a MySQL server which will store CLI output.
-Name the databse servermanager and run the commands: `CREATE TABLE api_tokens(token VARCHAR(255))` and `CREATE TABLE runncommands(id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, date DATETIME, command TEXT)`
+Name the databse servermanager and run the commands:
+`CREATE TABLE api_tokens(token VARCHAR(255))`

+`CREATE TABLE runncommands(id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, date DATETIME, command TEXT)`

+`CREATE TABLE processes(process_id VARCHAR(120), date DATETIME, active BOOLEAN);`

 - Modify src/Codes.java and add the appropriate hostname, username and password.
 - Modify the application port by adding `application.port=<port>` in resources/application.properties